The idea of owning a manufactured home is alluring to many people.

 Renting an apartment may be a better option for some people, depending on their specific situation.

-However, there are also a number of benefits to owning a mobile home.
+However, there are also a number of benefits to owning something that is you own.

 For example, mobile homes are often more affordable than traditional homes.
 They are also easier to maintain and can be relocated if needed.